USAJOBS/help-center/faq/pay/setting.md

 ## If you have previous civilian service in the Federal Government

-A reemployed GS employee is entitled to have pay set at step 1 of the grade.
+A re-employed GS employee is entitled to have pay set at step 1 of the grade.
 An agency may use the [maximum payable rate rule](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/maximum-payable-rate-rule/) or the [superior qualifications and special needs pay-setting authority](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/superior-qualifications-and-special-needs-pay-setting-authority/) to set pay up to step 10.
 Contact the employing agency for information about its policy.

 ## How is pay set for an employee who isn’t under the General Schedule?